Sentinelle: Plot

 Unwilling to wait for justice, Klara catches Yvan at the nightclub and he tells her that he had not touched her sister.
 His friends come to his rescue and Klara is evicted after a fight with them.
 Later, she infiltrates Leonid's villa to find Yvan, but is captured by Leonid's bodyguards.
 Leonid taunts Klara, freely admitting that it was he who had raped Tania since his son was not interested in women because he was a homosexual.
 He leaves her to be drowned by his guards, but Klara fights free and escapes.
 Tania later awakens from her coma, but decides not to press charges despite Klara's urging her to do so.
 While outside her sister's hospital room, Klara sees a news report in which Leonid states that he will be returning to Russia soon.
 She notices a nurse rushing past her and right afterwards Tania has a sudden embolism.
 Suspecting an attempt on her sister's life, Klara pursues and catches and beats up the female assassin.
 Captain Muller informs Klara that she had been sent by Leonid.

 Now fully bent on revenge, Klara steals several weapons from her garrison's armory and sneaks into Leonid's hideout.
 After killing the bodyguards, she pushes Leonid off a bannister when he tries to bribe her, and when she observes his body assumes he's been killed.
 Klara is stabbed by Yvan and shoots him dead.
 Seriously injured, she retreats as a tactical police unit arrives.
-Leonid, however, surprisingly survived the fall and regained consciousness.
+Leonid, however, surprisingly survived the fall and regains consciousness.

 Three months later, Leonid is in his Dubai hotel suite and asks the hostesses for room service.
-Disguised as one of them, Klara brings him a fruit basket, grabs a fork, and rapidly stabs Leonid several times in the jugular and around the neck with it.
+Disguised as one of them, Klara brings him a fruit basket, grabs a fork, and rapidly stabs Leonid several times in the jugular and around the neck.
 She secretly travels back to Nice to check in on Tania from a distance.
 Tania is hanging out with friends and has physically recovered from her ordeal.
 After observing Tania without her noticing and seeing that she is all right, Klara walks away, now as a fugitive from the law.